fingreen-ai/greenlang/regulations/unified_metrics/screening/emissions_to_water_1.md

 ### value_question_en

-Was you company dealing with one of the following substances, during the period?
+Was your company dealing with one of the following substances, during the period?

 | Substance | Description |
 | --- | --- |